jazzband/django-fsm-log/README.md

 There is a InlineForm available that can be used to display the history of changes.

-Either you expand your own `AdminModel` or you can inherit from a `Mixin`
+Either you expand your own `AdminModel` by adding into `inlines` property list the `StateLogInline` Form.

 ```python
 from django.contrib import admin